 The 39-TPM waveform makes use of a Quadrature Differential Phase-Shift Keying (QDPSK) constellation to transmit the data.
 The data is encoded using a shortened (15,11) Reed Solomon in a GF (16) field.

 The table below presents the complete 39-TPM suite of waveforms.
-Included in the table is the preamble mode, coding, in band diversity and interleaver settings for each data rate.
-For the lower rates, time-and-frequency diversity as well as frequency-only diversity is selectable.
+Included in the table is the preamble mode, coding, in-band diversity, and interleaver settings for each data rate.
+For the lower rates, time-and-frequency diversity and frequency-only diversity is selectable.

 |Waveform||Data Rate (bps)||Preamble||Coding||In Band Diversity||Interleaver Settings||TEX

 Table 2: MIL-STD-188-110A Appendix B – 39-TPM Waveform Suite